Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 In the event that the content of the course is not self-evident the Admission Committee will determine whether a course qualifies based on the information provided in the course descriptions.
 It is the applicant’s responsibility to make the case explaining the content of the course in relation to the relevant content.

-Deficiency in epidemiology?
+Deficiency in epidemiology and/or biostatistics?

 • I have a Dutch higher vocational education (HBO) Bachelor’s degree (pre-master's)